-Master of Arts in Occupational Therapy: The Two Year, Entry Level Professional Program
+Master of Arts in Occupational Therapy: The Two-Year, Entry-Level Professional Program

 Admission Criteria and Prerequisites

-Effective Fall 2013, all applicants to the Master of Arts program must:
+All applicants to the Master of Arts program must:

-- Complete a baccalaureate degree with a minimum grade point average (GPA) of 3.0 from an accredited college or university.*
+- Complete a baccalaureate degree with a minimum cumulative grade point average (GPA) of 3.0 from an accredited college or university.*